High-end inertial sensors are still the backbone of systems that will enable autonomous transportation and the new space industry despite COVID-19.

 Currently, the HRG phase is reaching maturity, thanks to interesting breakthroughs in high volume manufacturing, especially by Safran.
 This may change the landscape in mid-term, and this could also potentially impact the RLG business.

 Nevertheless, MEMS has made its debut in the high-end inertial systems market.
 While traditionally originating from consumer and other low-end commercial applications, silicon MEMS has a low C-SWAP.
 It is continuously improving and pushing FOG out of many industrial and some tactical applications that are considered high-end, at 1-10°/h in-run bias instability performance.
 However, silicon MEMS gyros are still immature to expand in other applications that require bias instability below 1°/h.
 Could this become reality in the 10-20 year timeframe?
-Many traditional players are trying to ride the upcoming MEMS wave, such as Honeywell, NG, Safran, and UTC, who are already using silicon MEMS technologies.
+Many traditional players are trying to ride the upcoming MEMS wave, such as Honeywell, NG, Safran, and Collins Aerospace as part of now Raytheon Technologies (ex-UTC), who are already using silicon MEMS technologies.